delta-reporter/delta-reporter/docs/main_features.md

     test_resolution_id
     test_run_id

-It's also possible to send custom data back to Delta Reporter, please check the plugin for your framework for details
+It's also possible to send custom data back to Delta Reporter, please check the plugin for your framework for details.

 ### Useful links examples